-This has certainly been the case for the Malkie family and their team of doctors at Bon Secours.
-The Malkies were looking to grow their family and decided to adopt a child through a special needs program in China.
+The Malkie family was looking to grow their family and decided to adopt a child through a special needs program in China.
 They knew it would be a challenge, but felt they had the means to coordinate the necessary health care treatments.
 And they didn’t just adopt one child through this program – they did it twice.
-Now, both boys are the center of their parents’ universe.

 Van and Zak Malkie, ages 13 and 11, might not share the same blood but they do share a unique bond.
 Van was born with a unilateral cleft lip and palate, and Zak was born with a bilateral cleft lip and palate.

 When the Malkies first brought their children home, they met with Isaac L. Wornom, III, M.D., a plastic surgeon with the Cleft and Craniofacial Team at Bon Secours St. Mary’s Hospital, for a consultation.

 “Dr. Wornom just blew us away from the very first meeting,” says Tracey Malkie.
 “My husband said, ‘that is the guy we want.
 He is the best in the business.’”

 In both cases, Dr. Wornom gave the family a chance to bond before jumping into surgery.
 This also gave Van and Zak the opportunity to transition to life in the United States.
 During this time, Dr. Wornom worked closely with the Malkies to develop treatment plans.

 “He was just so positive and had this huge amount of confidence,” Tracey mentions.